11 Best Restaurant Loyalty Programs That Drive Sales

 Program type: Tier-based

 Here's the thing: people love feeling rewarded, especially when it comes to yummy food.
-And Chick-fil-A makes sure that Just like Subway, as Chick-fil-A customers earn more points, they move up the tiers and unlock perks, like free food rewards, birthday treats and the ability to give rewards to friends.
+And Chick-fil-A makes sure that as their customers earn more points, they move up the tiers and unlock perks, like free food rewards, birthday treats and the ability to give rewards to friends.
 Someone comes in for their usual chicken sandwich, but with Chick-fil-A One, they're getting closer to that low-cost free dessert or side of fries.

 What you can learn from Chick-fil-A:

-- Bronze Tier: Offer basic rewards like free appetizers or discounts on specific menu items.
+- Bronze tier: Offer basic rewards, such as free appetizers or discounts on specific menu items.
 This tier is easy to reach, encouraging new members to participate.

 Program type: Item-based